maciejmikosik/testory/doc/tutorial.md

  - field is reference already assigned to something other than null
  - field is final
  - field is static
- - field is not declared in **test**'s class but in it's superclass
+ - field is not declared in `this` test's class but in it's superclass

 Initialization depends on type of field.

 Field of array type is initialized to array of size 1.
 Array's cell is initialized recursively.

 Field of non-final type is assigned to mock.
 Mock is conveniently prestubbed
- - toString is stubbed to return name of field
+ - `toString` is stubbed to return name of field
- - equals is stubbed so mock is equal only to itself
+ - `equals` is stubbed so mock is equal only to itself
- - hashCode is stubbed to obey contract
+ - `hashCode` is stubbed to obey contract

 Field of final type is assigned to sample data